Find Schools

 $23,164 Avg Student Debt

 Degree recipients from UMN Duluth accumulate an average of $23,164 in student debt by the time they complete their degree.
-For those students on a 10-year repayment plan, the average payment due each month is around $202.
-Once they receive their degree, UMN Duluth graduates enter the workforce, making an average salary of $41,529 during the early year of their career.
+Those who take out this much in loans have to make a monthly payment of about $202 if they are on a 10-year repayment plan.After graduating from UMN Duluth, students go on to jobs where they make an average of $41,529 during the early years of their career.

 Read full report on University of Minnesota - Duluth